 UT1-TAI in seconds

-dt.a
+dta

 double

-1) utl1+utl2 is Julian Date, apportioned in any convenient way between the two arguments, for example where utl1 is the Julian tail, tai2 follow suit.
+1) utll+utl2 is Julian Date, apportioned in any convenient way between the two arguments, for example where utll is the Julian tail, tai2 follow suit.

 Day Number and ut12 is the fraction of a day.
 The returned